brightcove/brine/README.md

 feature files should be able to be written and executed without requiring any additional ruby code.

+Questions?
+Comments?
+---
+Check out the [wiki](https://github.com/brightcove/brine/wiki) for more information and search for related [issues](https://github.com/brightcove/brine/issues) or open one for anything not documented or implemented elsewhere.

 <!--
 Most of the non-trivial behavior is provided by modules which are attached to the World object.